 Webonauts Internet Academy .
 Parents and Teachers| PBS KIDS GO!
 Webonauts Internet Academy is a web original game for PBS KIDS GO! that gives kids 8- to 10-year-old an opportunity to have some fun while exploring what it means to be a citizen in a web-infused‚ information-rich world.
 It is an engaging experience on its own but becomes all the more powerful when parents and teachers use game play as a springboard for conversations about media literacy and citizenship in the 21st Century.
 The Webonauts Internet Academy is a game about how to be safe and act respectfully online.
 Players create a customized space suit and complete a series of missions.
 The missions address key issues central to good citizenship: identity, privacy, credibility and web safety.
-Digital Citizenship Flashcards Another academic year is here and with it comes new clothes, lessons, and of course, new technologies.
-But are your child's digital citizenship skills back-to-school ready?
-If not, don't worry.
-To help them make the grade, download these flashcards to help them boost their online know-how.
+Players also learn the importance of acting with respect both online and offline.
+At the end of the game, players graduate from the Webonauts Internet Academy and win a printable diploma.
+To help players get the most out of Webonauts Internet Academy‚ knowing some key terms will come in handy.